Deltares/imod_coupler/docs/technical.rst

 ~~~~~~~

 MetaSWAP sets the storage in coupled Modflow cells.
 When multiple svats are
 coupled to one Modflow cell, storages are summed.
-It is assumed in the
+Note that, in case the summed
-computation of the storage that the sum of the svat areas equals the modflow
+area of the svats is less than the Modflow cell area, the total storage of the
-cell area.
+remaining area is assumed zero.

 Recharge
 ~~~~~~~~